 Although bone loss is a natural part of aging, steps can be taken to ensure that bones remain healthy and strong late into life.
+Since osteoporosis usually has no warning signs or symptoms, men and woman both should consider having a bone density test around age 65.
 And unlike in the past, we don't have to wait until a debilitating fracture has occurred before identifying and treating this problem.

-Today, a DexaScan can measure bone density and detect bone loss early.
+A DEXA scan can measure bone density and detect bone loss early.
 And this early detection of bone loss can help prevent osteoporosis.
-A DexaScan is a low-dose X-ray that checks an area of the body such as the hip, hand, or foot for signs of mineral loss and bone thinning.

 - Women over age 65

 - Women or men experiencing loss of height

 - Postmenopausal women under age 65 with risk factors other than menopause

 - Women considering therapy for osteoporosis